Skip to content

 Context Window

-The --ctx-size flag sets the maximum number of tokens the model can process at once.
+The --context flag sets the maximum number of tokens the model can process at once.
 Larger contexts use more GPU memory.

 Terminal window